By Santi, Head Van Engineer, February 21, 2026

 Daytime: solar powers DC loads first, then fills the power bank.
 Nighttime: solar is off and power banks supply DC and power box loads until your planned discharge level is reached.

 Driving: the engine charger can add charge, but best practice is routing its output through a DC-DC charger.
 That way the house bank gets the right step-by-step charge without straining the unit.
-In a well-built camper van solar system, think of this charger as a backup top-up rather than the main energy source for long-term off-grid use.
+In a well-built 4x4 camper van solar setup, think of this charger as a backup top-up rather than the main energy source for long-term off-grid use.
+According to guidance from the National Highway Traffic Safety Administration (NHTSA), any aftermarket electrical work should be designed so it does not compromise OEM safety systems or overload factory components.

 MPPT vs PWM controllers - why MPPT is usually best for vans